NUnit Tutorial

 NUnit TestCase C# Tutorial

-TestCase attribute is used for two purposes.
+The TestCase attribute is used for two purposes.

-1. It marks a method to Test Method.
+1. It marks a method to test.

 Test Method

-Below is the example of NUnit TestCase.
+Below is an example of a NUnit test case.

 namespace EmployeeService